gkjohnson/threejs-sandbox/gtaoPass/README.md

 - Performance
 - Memory
 - Clean up shader, add comments
-- Unroll loop in the GTAO shader
+- Unroll second loop in single pass GTAO shader
 - Try different mip map techniques for the depth pyramid
   - Make the sample fetches a function so we don't incur all texture taps if they're not needed